 Nottinghamshire Healthy Housing Service is delivering Western Power Distribution’s first Power Up!
-Health initiative.
-This 12 month initiative (starts April 2019) will help 1000 vulnerable households across the UK.
+Health initiative to help vulnerable households across the UK.

 What’s the aim of the scheme?